Work Shift Procedures

 **Please note that before you do a cashier shift, you must first do training.
 Please check the website calendar to see when trainings are being conducted.

 For in-store shifts, members must check in and check out at the time of each shift.

 SHIFT SWAPPING PROCEDURE

 It is each member’s responsibility to work their shift and ensure coverage if they cannot.
 Members should plan ahead and seek shift swaps with other members in advance of the shift they cannot attend.
 All members should try to cover each other’s shifts to make sure the Co-op runs smoothly and pay it forward for when they may need a swap in the future.
-Below are the steps and timeline for what a member should do when seeking shift coverage/swap.

 **Please note that you need to BOTH find coverage for your shift, AND cover for someone else in order to not be required to do a make up (we need your shift covered but you still need to work 2.5 hrs every 4 weeks).

 Here's what you need to do when you can't make your shift:

 We are no longer using the shift swapping list.
 We have moved our shift swapping system entirely to Humanity.
 Swaps are the easiest method of finding coverage for EVERYBODY!

 Request as many ppl as you can, at least 5, even better is10 ppl.
 The more you choose - the greater and faster chances of a swap success for you.

 **If after one week and no one has swapped with you or it's within one week of your shift, please delete your request and re - do it with different people.
 You can customize your search by dates.